FAQs

 Learn More

-An orthodontist is a general dentist who has had 2 to 3 more years of full-time training in orthodontics, resulting in a nationally accepted specialty certificate.
-However, the orthodontist then limits their practice to straightening teeth and correcting jaw problems.
+A general dentist completes dental school and then pursues 2 to 3 additional years of full-time orthodontic training, earning a nationally accepted specialty certificate.
+Afterward, the orthodontist focuses their practice exclusively on straightening teeth and correcting jaw problems.

-Phase 1 treatment is delivered early and before all permanent teeth have erupted.
-Plus, the purpose of this early care is to start correcting harmful malocclusions or poor bites that may be more difficult or impossible to correct later.
-Furthermore, phase 1 treatment does not eliminate the need for conventional orthodontics done during adolescence.
-However, examples of phase 1 treatment include correcting individual tooth or jaw crossbites, severe underbites, and overbites where function, aesthetic, or psychological concerns are identified.
+Orthodontists deliver Phase 1 treatment early, before all permanent teeth erupt.
+In addition, this early care begins correcting harmful malocclusions or poor bites that may worsen over time.
+As a result, early intervention can prevent issues that might become more difficult or impossible to treat later.
+However, Phase 1 treatment does not replace conventional orthodontics typically done during adolescence.
+For example, orthodontists may use Phase 1 treatment to correct individual tooth or jaw crossbites, severe underbites, and overbites when functional, aesthetic, or psychological concerns arise.

-Phase 2 treatment is conventional orthodontic treatment.
-Moreover, it may start while the last baby teeth are falling out and continue until the 12-year molars have been evaluated or straightened.
-This treatment usually lasts between 14-18 months.
+Orthodontists begin Phase 2 treatment as a conventional approach to aligning permanent teeth.
+Additionally, they may start it while the last baby teeth fall out and continue until they evaluate or straighten the 12-year molars.
+Typically, this treatment lasts between 14 and 18 months.

 More Questions